Wednesday, November 18, 2020

 Caleb Hazel Sr., Abraham's Second Teacher.

 According to the testimony of Abraham Lincoln, the name of his second school teacher was Caleb Hazel (1756-1833).
 Like his predecessor, Zachariah Riney, Hazel was no itinerant pedagogue but a resident long-standing in the Knob Creek community.
-He was very closely associated with both of the president's parents, as will be shown.
+He was very closely associated with both of the President's parents, as shown.

 Sometime in the year 1785, Hazel married the Widow Elizabeth Hall.
 On November 17, 1788, he signed an agreement to pay her orphan children, Elizabeth, Levi, David, and Henry, "the sum of five pounds each," which was due them from the estate of their father, who had been killed by the Indians.